Skip to main content

 Fluvius - Sleeps 12 (Bring the wider family or friends!)

-For group accommodation, enjoy a weekend break or longer holiday in style at this luxury 5-bedroom country cottage with a hot tub with superb views across the Teign Estuary in South Devon.
+For group accommodation, enjoy a weekend break or longer holiday in style at this luxury 5-bedroom country cottage, which has a hot tub and superb views across the Teign Estuary in South Devon.

 ______________________________________________________________________________________________________________________________________________________________________________